 As facilitator, you ask the participant one question –

-Can you highlight that for me so I can capture the key points?
+Can you headline that for me so I can capture the key points?

 This technique forces the communicator to focus on the message – what’s the point?

-- Can you highlight your message from your communication?
+- Can you headline your message from your communication?

 - Could someone else?

-Make sure your business communication highlights your message.
+Make sure your business communication headlines your message.

 And remember the 3 Es – edit, edit, edit.